 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

-Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV
+Antiretroviral Management of Newborns with Perinatal HIV Exposure or HIV Infection

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional